 Jayne Reardon was the Executive Director of the Illinois Supreme Court Commission on Professionalism from 2009 to 2022.
 She is serving as an advisor to Executive Director Erika Harold until her retirement on May 6, 2022.

 Jayne Reardon is the Executive Director of the Illinois Supreme Court Commission on Professionalism.
 A tireless advocate for professionalism, Jayne oversees programs and initiatives to increase the civility and professionalism of attorneys and judges, create inclusiveness in the profession, and promote increased service to the public.

 Jayne developed the Commission’s successful statewide Lawyer-to-Lawyer Mentoring Program which focuses on activities designed to explore ethics, professionalism, civility, diversity, and wellness in practice settings.
-She spearheaded development of an interactive digital and social media platform that connects constituencies through blogs, social networking sites and discussion groups.
+She spearheaded the development of an interactive digital and social media platform that connects constituencies through blogs, social networking sites, and discussion groups.

 A frequent writer and speaker on topics involving the changing practice of law, Jayne asserts that embracing inclusiveness and innovation will ensure that the profession remains relevant and impactful in the future.

 Jayne holds a J.D. from the University of Michigan Law School and a bachelor’s from the University of Notre Dame.
 She lives in Park Ridge, Illinois, with her husband and those of her four children who drop in for extended visits.